duxsco/wan/router/README.md

 ### Chrony

-Chrony cannot be configured via luci.
+Chrony cannot be configured via `luci`.
 Thus, you need to use `uci`.
 The default config:

 ```bash
 remote $ uci show chrony